tjhickey724/compiler_design/notes/optimization/dynamic_programming.md

    $c_s(B) + c_{s-1}(A) + 1$

 We then take the minimum of 1-5 and store that in $c_s(E)$ (along with the code $L_s(E)$ to achieve that minumum.

+In practice, this algorithm will result in code that first evaluates subtrees of the original expression, storing them in memory locations, and then evaluates the resulting expression using r registers and no stores!

+You might want to try to write the code to generate this optimal evaluation!